Joined Stern 1990

 Geeta Menon is the 11th Dean of the Undergraduate College at NYU's Leonard N. Stern School of Business.
 She was named to this position following a yearlong search process led by a university-wide appointed committee, and started in her role in July 2011.
 She is also the Abraham Krasnoff Professor of Global Business and Professor of Marketing.
-Since 1990, she has been a member of Stern’s Marketing faculty where she served as Department Chair for four-and-a-half years (2004-2008).
+She has been a member of NYU Stern’s Marketing faculty since 1990 and served as Department Chair for four-and-a-half years (2004-2008).
 In 2015, Dean Menon was recognized for her contributions to higher education and was named one of the 20 most influential global Indian women in business and the arts by The Economic Times.

-As a researcher, Dean Menon is known for her study of consumer memory, information processing and emotions in the contexts of survey methodology, advertising of health information and risk perception.
-Her work has been published in leading journals such as the Journal of Consumer Research, Journal of Marketing Research and Organizational Behavior and Human Decision Processes, and has been funded by the National Institutes of Health and the American Diabetes Association.
-Dean Menon held several professional leadership roles as an active member of the marketing research community.
-She is the past President of the Association for Consumer Research (ACR), served on the ACR Board of Directors as Treasurer, and was co-chair of the 2004 annual ACR conference.
-She also recently served as the Associate Editor of two premier marketing journals: the Journal of Consumer Research and the Journal of Marketing Research.
-In addition, she has served on the editorial boards of these journals as well as the Journal of Consumer Psychology and on the editorial board of Journal of Public Policy and Marketing.
+Dean Menon is a prominent scholar known for her study of consumer memory, information processing, and emotions in the contexts of survey methodology, advertising of health information and risk perception.
+Her work has been published in leading journals such as the Journal of Consumer Research, Journal of Marketing Research, and Organizational Behavior and Human Decision Processes, and has been funded by the National Institutes of Health and the American Diabetes Association.
+Dean Menon has held several important roles as a leader in the marketing research and consumer behavior community.
+She was elected President of the Association for Consumer Research (ACR) in 2010, served on the ACR Board of Directors for four years, and was co-chair of the 2004 annual ACR conference.
+She served as the Associate Editor of the premier marketing journals Journal of Consumer Research and Journal of Marketing Research.
+In addition, she has served on the editorial boards of these journals as well as the Journal of Consumer Psychology and the Journal of Public Policy and Marketing for several years.

-Prior to her deanship, Dean Menon has held appointments at leading business institutions, including the Wharton School at the University of Pennsylvania where she was the Laura and John J. Pomerantz Professor of Marketing at the Wharton School (2008-2010), Visiting Professor at the Indian School of Business where she was a Visiting Professor (2009, 2011), and Visiting Scholar at Stanford (Fall 2000) and the Indian Institute of Management-Bangalore (Spring 2000) where she was a Visiting Scholar.
-She earned her Ph.D. in Business Administration from the University of Illinois at Urbana-Champaign.
+Prior to her deanship, Dean Menon held appointments at leading business institutions, including the Wharton School at the University of Pennsylvania where she was the Laura and John J. Pomerantz Professor of Marketing (2008-2010), the Indian School of Business where she was a Visiting Professor (2009, 2011), Stanford University (Fall 2000) and the Indian Institute of Management-Bangalore (Spring 2000) where she was a Visiting Scholar.
+She earned her Ph.D. in Business Administration from the University of Illinois at Urbana-Champaign in 1991.

 Ph.D., Business Administration (minor, Social Psychology), 1991